 What skills serve you best in this role?

-In implementation, you have to be flexible: You have to be able to change to fit the customer, but you also have to have a structure in place that allows you to have some guidelines for how you proceed.
+In Product Adoption, you have to be flexible.
+You have to be able to change to fit the customer, but you also have to have a structure in place that allows you to have some guidelines for how you proceed.
 That is a strong suit of mine.

 How do you see Allovue’s impact?